465b/nemf/doc/introduction.rst

 There are three major parts of the configuration file:

 1. **Compartments**
-   contains a list of all model compartments, like species population pools or nutrition pools.
+   contain a list of all model compartments, like species population pools or nutrition pools.

 2. **Interactions**